rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 <h2 id="interests"><i>Interests</i></h2>
 <hr/>

-<p>I'm addicted to technoligies and Informatics.
+<p>I'm addicted to technoligies and informatics.
 I love to programming and coding!
-I also have a big interest in design, photography, multimedia, poetry</p>
+I also have a big interest in design, photography, multimedia, fashion, marketing, business and poetry.</p>

 <br>